batuhanegesen/monte-carlo-football/README.md

 The GUI is not done yet, but started it by using CTkinter, a custom Tkinter library which has better visuals.
 CTkinter https://github.com/TomSchimansky/CustomTkinter/

+Currently, the working method for the project is *running GUI.py* and *pressing enter to the input area* to continue next week simulation.